hanshoglund/vitry/README.txt

 Vitry
+by Hans Höglund

 Pre-alpha, not usable
-By Hans Höglund

 Vitry is a functional programming language and an environment for representation and manipulation of music.
 The language features an infix syntax and a simple, expressive type system.
 The represented music can be output in a variety of formats, transcribed to musical notation or used as control data for sound synthesis.